NCAR/DART/docs/pages/Getting_Started.md

 ### What if I want my work to remain private until I publish?

-Some DART users want to work on a private branch until their work is ready for public viewing..
+Some DART users want to work on a private branch until their work is ready for public viewing.
 To accommodate users with these concerns, we describe here an additional step to temporarily "hide" sensitive code that is intended to be eventually contributed to DART after publication.